-As shown in §3, the map view is animated over time, with the animation speed and time duration controlled both implicitly (via the viewer's proximity) and explicitly (via gestural and touch interaction).
-Feedback of time information and explicit control are offered to the viewer via two visual elements.
+As mentioned, the map view is animated over time, with the animation speed and time duration controlled both implicitly (via the viewer's proximity) and explicitly (via gestural and touch interaction).
+Feedback of time information and explicit control are offered to the viewer via two important visual elements.

 The timeline represents the range of time through which the animation cycles (Figure 3-e).
-The default start time is the beginning of the current week (which may include past events) to three weeks from now.
+Our defaults set the start time as the beginning of the current week (which may include past events) to three weeks from now.
 Through gestural interaction, a person can quickly scale the range of time to a larger or smaller period, or can shift the range to change the start and end time simultaneously.

 The time cursor (Figure 3-d) is similar to a video player control.
-It indicates the current time position of the animation (and also displays that information as text when the viewer is getting closer, detailed in the next section).
+It indicates the current time position of the animation.
 A person can touch the cursor to (1) move it to a new position to play a particular sequence of calendar events, (2) pause the animation to see exactly what people are doing at a given time, (3) fast-forward or (4) rewind to later and earlier time points.